Symmetry (physics): Local and global

 Symmetries may be broadly classified as global or local.
-A global symmetry is one that keeps a property invariant for a transformation that is applied simultaneously at all points of spacetime, whereas a local symmetry is one that keeps a property invariant when a possibly different symmetry transformation is applied at each point of spacetime; specifically a local symmetry transformation is parameterised by the spacetime co-ordinates, whereas a global symmetry is not.
+A global symmetry is one that keeps a property invariant for a transformation that is applied simultaneously at all points of spacetime, whereas a local symmetry is one that keeps a property invariant when a possibly different symmetry transformation is applied at each point of spacetime; specifically a local symmetry transformation is parameterised by the spacetime coordinates, whereas a global symmetry is not.
 This implies that a global symmetry is also a local symmetry.
 Local symmetries play an important role in physics as they form the basis for gauge theories.

 Continuous

 The two examples of rotational symmetry described above – spherical and cylindrical – are each instances of continuous symmetry.
 These are characterised by invariance following a continuous change in the geometry of the system.
 For example, the wire may be rotated through any angle about its axis and the field strength will be the same on a given cylinder.
 Mathematically, continuous symmetries are described by transformations that change continuously as a function of their parameterization.
 An important subclass of continuous symmetries in physics are spacetime symmetries.